 As the importance of monitoring traffic volumes and trends relating to your store grows, you are keen to see the insights that people counting can provide.
 Benefits range from improved conversion rates and marketing effectiveness to efficient staff deployment.
 But before you make the investment, how do you decide on a system?
 We’ve looked at a few key questions to consider when looking at people counting:

-What are the different types of Footfall Counters?
+What are the different types of traffic counters?

 Thermal, stereoscopic cameras and infrared beam cameras are the proven methods for accurate people counting.
 Single lenses, such as mono vision ceiling mounted or CCTV style cameras have fluctuating accuracy levels and cannot provide reliable counts.